 The British PHIL SILVERS Appreciation Society are proud to announce the launch of THE PHIL SILVERS ARCHIVAL MUSEUM.
-The Museum is dedicated to the life and work of Phil Silvers and will house a generous display of personal effects and items, posters, photographs, letters, books and memorabilia.
+The Museum is dedicated to the life and work of Phil Silvers and houses a generous display of personal effects and items, posters, photographs, letters, books and memorabilia.

-Doors will officially open on November 1st, 2015 - the 30th anniversary of Phil's passing - at Fargo Village, Unit 2c in Coventry.
+Doors opened officially on November 1st, 2015 - the 30th anniversary of Phil's passing - at Fargo Village, Far Gosford Street in Coventry.
 Entry is free and all fans and admirers of Phil Silvers are welcome.
-There will be free giveaways and spot prizes available on the launch day so please be sure to join us and help support the museum!
+So be sure to join us and help support the museum!